If you are serious about strength training and weight lifting, you will start hunting for the best squat rack for your home gym.

 But, the other option of securing the rack to a lifting platform is preferred by many as it does not cause any permanent markings or damages to the flooring below.

-The lifting platform is made of a couple of layers (3-4) of plywood that’s 3/4″ thick.
+The lifting platform comprises a couple of layers (3-4) of plywood that’s 3/4″ thick.

 It could also be topped with rubber support in places where you might drop the barbell rod with weights on it.